mehtavishwa30/covid-19-projects/covid-19-projects.md

 ### UrgentHub

-In a similar timeframe, UrgentHub was brought to life with the help of Hasura.
+In a similar timeframe, UrgentHub was brought to life with the help of Hasura in less than a week.

 "We depend heavily on Hasura.
 CRUD automation GraphQL gets us up and running really fast.
 Events and actions helped us model all of our backend logic in a clear and declarative way.
 The permissions model helped us restrict access to the different parts of the system in a simple way too."